-A commonly question raised by many, “Should I get a double boiler or a heat exchanger?”.
+A commonly question raised by many is, “Should I get a double boiler or a heat exchanger?”.

-In many cases, it depends on the user’s consumption level and expectation.
+In many cases, it depends on the user’s consumption level and expectations.

 This is the double boiler.

 A double boiler has two boilers on a single machine.
-Each boiler for a function.
+Each boiler for a specific function.
 One is the brew boiler, set at a lower temperature.
-The other a steam boiler which is at much higher temperature.
+The other is a steam boiler set at a much higher temperature.

-By keeping them separate, the user will have full control over the brew temperature and is more consistent in the extraction.
+By keeping them separate, the user will have full control over the brew temperature and should be more consistent in the extraction.

 This is the heat exchanger.

-When an extraction is done, the pump will push cold and fresh water from the water source and pass it through the heat exchanger.
-By thermodynamics and hydrodynamics, as the water travels through the heat exchanger rod, the water heats up.
-The water should heat to a therearound sweet spot in temperature, perfect for espresso extraction while it exits.
+When an extraction is done, the pump will push room-temperature fresh water from the water source and pass it through the heat exchanger.
+By thermodynamics and hydrodynamics, the water heats up as the water travels through the heat exchanger rod.
+The water should heat to a therearound sweet spot, perfect for espresso extraction while it exits.

 Since we know that Double Boilers have a dedicated boiler specifically for brewing espressos.
 This means that double boilers should have a stable straight-line temperature profile.
-Meaning, if I set the brew temperature running at 90 degrees.
-The temperature of the water throughout the extraction should maintain at around 90 degrees with little deviation from its set temperature.
+This means that if I set the brew temperature running at 90 degrees.
+The water temperature throughout the extraction should maintain around 90 degrees with little deviation from its set temperature.

-Heat exchangers are expected to have fluctuations in the temperature during the extraction process.
+Heat exchangers are expected to have fluctuations in temperature during the extraction process.
 Initially, idling water in the heat exchanger will warm up to a higher temperature.
 As you do an extraction, cold water goes into the heat exchanger to warm up while the hot water exits.
 This displacement of cold water entering reduces the heat in the heat exchanger.
-What will happen is the temperature of your extraction should have a gradual reduction.
+What will happen is the temperature of your extraction should have a gradual reduction in the later phase.